 Putting off what needs to be done or not doing what you know will bring you closer to your desired result.
 Everyone suffers from this inner ‘demon’ at some point in their lives (although some of us suffer from it more than others!).

-Please don’t get caught up in your plan, believing that it is more important than the materialised goal!
+Please don’t get caught up in your plan, believing it is more critical than the materialised goal!
 For many years I got caught in this trap.
 I started to think and act as though my plan was more important than my result and thus missed many opportunities to alter my path and reach my goals more quickly!
 Let go of your ego and allow the Universe to show you a quicker route to your goal.
 Remain flexible.

 Again ACTION is the key to the door to success.
-Taking small steps forward are better than taking none or waiting to see if your foot is landing on the right spot!
+Taking small steps forward is better than taking none or waiting to see if your foot is landing on the right spot!
 Even if your actions take you away from your goal, you have at least gained insight and knowledge about what does not work!

 How do you use your focus?
-Do you constantly see only and all the problems involved?
+Do you constantly see only all the problems involved?
 If you are this way inclined, it is pointless trying to change overnight!
 However, you can use this mindset to your advantage while you strive in your personal development to acquire an opportunistic frame of mind instead.